Betsey Johnson Inspired 21st Birthday

 I inserted SIP drink flags in the bottom glasses from Liddabits Design Shop

 Because, Zhane wanted to spend her birthday with family and friends instead of going out to party like a normal 21 year old (she actually did it the night before), we thought it would be cute to bring the club scene to her.
 We moved all the furniture out of the living room and added highboys, cabs and chairs.
 There was a disco ball, balloons, stripes and cheetah print, cotton candy, lots of lollipops, and gumballs.
 Almost every piece of candy was pink and Hosanna found the stripe, cheetah, and pink linens from a local fabric store.

 Leah, my little 3 year old, cut and mixed custom matching confetti to go on tables.
-Most of which will be in the PC+P shop soon.
 Other custom items included drink coasters, a custom hashtag banner, and custom photo prop sticks with hearts, kisses, and XOXO's.